moonjung-shin/TEST-1/README.md

   **Overview**

   This programming guide is designed for developers who embark on application development using IDIS G2Client GDK.
-This guide provides all the useful information for the development of a prgram that performs remote monitoring features such as displaying currently monitored or previously recorded images through the service connected to the network and controlling PTZ operations.
+This guide provides all the useful information for the development of a program that performs remote monitoring features such as displaying currently monitored or previously recorded images through the service connected to the network and controlling PTZ operations.

   This guide consists of the following:
   + The Chapter "Getting started with the G2Client GDK" describing how to use the G2Client GDK.